 It is foreseen that for the next-generation wireless communication networks to enable new usages, they should not only provide an expected increase of data-rate but also achieve much lower latencies and higher reliabilities.
-To satisfy more stringent user latency requirements, the transmission time duration should be shorten, which can be achieved by consuming more frequency resources, i.e. larger subcarrier spacing (SCS) in OFDM.
-Downscaling proportionally the CP might then increases inter-symbol and inter-carrier interference (ISI/ICI).
-Alternatively, the CP time duration can be maintained but at the cost of increased overhead.
-For example and toward this direction, the recent 3GPP 5G NR standard~\cite{3GPPTS38.211} introduces several new OFDM numerologies with larger SCS than in the 4G LTE~\cite{3GPPTS36.211}: 30 and 60 kHz SCSs are e.g. supported for sub-6GHz spectrums in addition to the legacy LTE 15 kHz SCS.
+To satisfy more stringent user latency requirements, the transmission time duration should be shortened, which can be achieved by consuming more frequency resources, i.e., using a larger subcarrier spacing (SCS) in OFDM.
+Downscaling proportionally the CP might then increase inter-symbol and inter-carrier interference (ISI/ICI).
+Alternatively, the CP time duration can be maintained but at the cost of an increased overhead.
+For example and toward this direction, the recent 3GPP 5G NR standard~\cite{3GPPTS38.211} introduces several new OFDM numerologies with larger SCSs than those in the 4G LTE~\cite{3GPPTS36.211}: e.g., 30 and 60 kHz are supported for sub-6GHz spectrums in addition to the legacy LTE 15 kHz SCS.
 The \emph{normal CP} duration is accordingly downscaled at a constant 7\% CP overhead, but these new CP lengths can be shorter than the delay spreads of some channel models as previously used in 3GPP evaluations.
 Therefore in order to cope with this, 5G NR introduced in addition an \emph{extended CP} for 60 kHz SCS~\cite{3GPPTS38.211}, which however corresponds instead to a high 25\% CP overhead.